Layered Chocolate Peanut Butter Fudge

 - Fudge also freezes well and will stay fresh for months.
 Defrost in the refrigerator to minimize any condensation.

 Tom, Katie, and I all nibbled away at this two-toned treat, and I sent a bunch home with Tom for his roommates to inhale, instead of me.
 This layered chocolate peanut butter fudge may have to replace the peanut blossoms I make each year for the holidays.
-Try this Tiger Bark or these Peanut Butter Bonbons if you love this combination.
-It’s amazing!

 - 3 cups sugar, divided